Haile Selassie: Public opinion and media depiction

 In 1997, Selassie was mentioned in the Ween song Mutilated Lips.
 In 2001, Ethiopian pop star Teddy Afro released a song titled "Haile Selassie", depicting its namesake in a nationalistic light.

 Selassie appears as a leader of Ethiopia in Civilization V: Gods and Kings.

 In 2021, a false headline had circulated of Queen Elizabeth II and Prince Philip bowing down to Selassie and his wife during the Queen's state visit to Ethiopia at Jubilee Palace.
-A documentary titled Grandpa Was an Emperor was released by Selassie's granddaughter in 2021, showcasing the life of the Ethiopian royal family.
+A documentary titled Grandpa Was an Emperor was released by Selassie's great-granddaughter (Emebet Yeshi Kassa) in 2021, showcasing the life of the Ethiopian royal family.
 In the 2024 biopic Bob Marley: One Love, Selassie is depicted in Rastafarian religious lore.
 There is a part where Selassie, whilst riding a horse, takes alongside him a young Bob Marley.

 Selassie has been depicted by photographers, artists, and sculptors such as Edward Copnall, Beulah Woodard, Jacob Epstein, William H. Johnson, Yevonde Middleton and Alvin Gittins.